 If an email is personalised to the recipient, they are 61% more likely to respond to it.
 This can help your business generate more sales and increase your profits.
 Email marketing is one of the best channels for transforming your business, if done correctly, it can outperform all other marketing channels.

 We recommend that you implement email marketing as one of your key marketing tactics.
 As a small business owner, take the time to create the right email content, then select the correct email platform to send your emails through so that you can gather valuable data.

-One important area to test, is that your emails are not consider spam, otherwise your emails will get blocked and never reach the intended recipient.
+One important area to test is that your emails are not considered spam, otherwise, your emails will get blocked and never reach the intended recipient.
 As part of our membership, we give you tips and tricks on how to avoid been caught in the spam trap.

 How To Perform An Email Marketing Campaign